-One of our church plants is in Silloth, a historic town on the Solway coast 12.5 miles from Wigton.
+One of our church communities is in Silloth, a historic town on the Solway coast 12.5 miles from Wigton.
 The Methodist church has had a long history in the town having more than one chapel (when Methodism was split that way) and our work there seeks to build on this strong heritage.

 Let us build a house where love can dwell and all can safely live,